vishvAsa/vedAH_yajuH/atharva/shaunakam/rUDha-saMhitA/whitney/notes/06/111_unmattatAmochanam/_index.md

 +++
 ## Comment
 This hymn, like the preceding, is wanting in Pāipp.
-Kāuç.
+Kāuś.
 (8. 24) reckons it as one of the mātṛnāmāni (with ii.
 2 and viii.
 6); and the comm. quotes a remedial rite against demons (26.
 29-32) as an example of their use.

 ## Translations